MatthewJiao/Connect4-AI/README.md

 # Connect4-Minimax
-GUI system and 'AI' to play Connect 4
+This was one of my first GUI projects.
+I implemented the Minimax algorithm to play Connect 4 with a user.
+Search deeper (n>9) definitely can get laggy.